Good thing we spent a bunch of money on strollers, since this is the only thing he will tolerate for more then 3 minutes at the Mall. Awesome.

 Look at how intense his waiting face is?

-I'm not going to lie.
-This new phase of toddler-hood has been difficult.
-Especially with moving to a new house.
-Every stage has its joys and challenges, its true, but I feel like ever since the newborn phase, things have gotten progressively easier...until now.
+, its true, but I feel like ever since the newborn phase, things have gotten progressively easier...until now.

 And isn't this image just, well, motherhood?